I THINK I’M PREGNANT!

 For the rest of us, especially those with a longing and a reasonable amount of self-awareness, we want to know what our bodies are up to and are keen to read its signs.

-For me, I took a pregnancy test eight weeks AFTER my gynaecologist had confirmed my first pregnancy.
-I guess I found it hard to believe that this was really happening.
-I wanted to make sure I hadn’t dreamt the whole thing up!
+I took a pregnancy test eight weeks AFTER my gynaecologist had confirmed my first pregnancy.
+I guess I found it hard to believe that this was really happening, I wanted to make sure I hadn’t dreamt the whole thing up!

-So, what are the signs to look for that tell us it’s time to go and pee on a stick (or IKEA catalogue) or book that blood test?
+So, what are the signs to look for that tell us it’s time to go and pee on a stick (or IKEA catalogue) or book a blood test?

 1. You haven’t seen ‘Aunt Flo’ for a while